Advice About Family Visas and Immigration

 If you want your future spouse to have a permanent residency in the United States, you will need to:

 - Be a United States Citizen

-- Must have met each other in person within 2 years before filling the petition.
-There are only two exceptions to this, if you can prove extreme hardship or established culture or social practice.
+- Must have met each other in person within 2 years before filing the petition.
+There are only two exceptions to this if you can prove extreme hardship or established culture or social practice.

-- Marry your fiancé within 90 days prior her/his entry to the United States.
+- Marry your fiancé within 90 days prior to her/his entry to the United States.

 - Both must be free to marry.

-A fiancé visa is a TEMPORARY visa that permits your future to be to enter the United States to get marry with you.
-If you don’t gal many and your fiancé stays in the United States for more than 90 days, will be violating immigrations laws and will have serious consequences such as deportation or being barred to enter the United States again.
+A fiancé visa is a TEMPORARY visa that permits your future to be to enter the United States to get married to you.
+If you don’t gal many and your fiancé stays in the United States for more than 90 days, will be violating immigration laws and will have serious consequences such as deportation or being barred to enter the United States again.

 If your fiancé enters the United States with a K-1 Visa, she/he will be authorized to stay for 90 days to marry.
-After the marriage, must apply immediately for a permanent residence.
-The requisite of have met in person within 2 years before filing the petition has two exceptions if you can prove extreme hardship or established culture or social practice.
+After the marriage must apply immediately for a permanent residence.
+The requisite of having met in person within 2 years before filing the petition has two exceptions if you can prove extreme hardship or established culture or social practice.